Charles1104/resume-markdown-builder/app/index.md

 ### Procurement Manager at Kempinski Hotels
 #### Kinshasa, Democratic Republic of Congo
 ##### JAN 2014 – JUN 2015
--  Responsible for the procurement of every supplies of the hotel (Food & Beverage, Housekeeping material, IT material, Laundry material, Engineering material, etc.).
+-  Responsible for the procurement of every supplies of the hotel (Food & Beverage, Housekeeping material, IT material, Laundry material and Engineering material.
 Direct collaboration with all the head of departments for their requisitions.
+- Responsible for the implementation of Microsoft Dynamics Nav 2013.

 ### Supplier Quality Engineer at General Electrics
 #### San Luis Potosi, Mexico